SamStenner/nanoGPT/README.md

-// [Genie] Add a humorous question about why a chicken crossed the road at the beginning of the file.
+// [Genie] Update the punchline of a chicken crossing the road joke in the README file.
 Why did the chicken cross the road?
-To get to the other side!
+To get to his wife hen!

 # nanoGPT